STAND. COM. REP. NO. 506

 The purpose and intent of this measure is to:

-Your Committee received testimony in support of this measure from the Department of the Attorney General, University of Hawai‘i Foundation, and Hawai‘i Alliance of Nonprofit Organizations.
+Your Committee received testimony in support of this measure from five individuals.
+Your Committee received comments on this measure from the University of Hawai‘i System.

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Commerce, Consumer Protection, and Health that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1171, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
-No. 1171, S.D.
-1, and be referred to your Committee on Judiciary.
+As affirmed by the record of votes of the members of your Committee on Higher Education that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 348, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 348, S.D.
+1, and be referred to your Committee on Ways and Means.